Market and Products

 Energy from water with RED, market size

-From the mixing of 1 m³ of river water with 1 m³ of seawater, 0.5 kilowatt hours of electricity can theoretically be gained at 25 oC.
-That corresponds to a capacity of 1.8 MW from a flow of 1 m³/s of fresh and 1 m³/s of salt water.
-In practice, there are all kinds of non-ideal conditions so 1 MW is a more realistic figure.
-The energy density of this 'fuel' is significantly less than fossil fuels like coal or oil.
+From the mixing of 1 m³ of river water with 1 m³ of sea water, 0.5 kilowatt hours of electricity can theoretically be obtained at 25 oC.
+This corresponds to a power of 1.8 MW from a flow rate of 1 m³/s fresh and 1 m³/s salt water.
+In practice, there are all sorts of non-ideal conditions so that 1 MW is a more realistic figure.
+The energy density of this "fuel" is significantly less than fossil fuels such as coal or petroleum.
 On the other hand, very large amounts of water are available.
-The outflow of all the rivers in the world together is 1.13 million m³ per second.
-This gives a theoretical potential of about 1 TW (1 Terawatt = million megawatts).
-This is practically equal to the amount of electricity produced today.
-In theory, all current fossil and nuclear power plants could be replaced by RED power plants.
-The practice is of course much more difficult.
-First of all, the efficiency is not 100% and not every river mouth is suitable as a location for this form of energy production.
-And in the places that would qualify, the environment, shipping and infrastructure would have to be taken into account.
-Nevertheless, there are many places worldwide where this sustainable renewable energy can be obtained.
+The outflow of all the world's rivers combined is 1.13 million m³ per second.
+This yields a theoretical potential of about 1 TW (1 Terawatt = million megawatts).
+1 TW equals 30% of current world electricity production/consumption.
+In theory, therefore, a large part of the current fossil power plants could be replaced by RED plants.
+Of course, the practice is much more unruly.
+First of all, the efficiency is not 100% and moreover, not every estuary is suitable as a location for this form of energy generation.
+And in the places that do qualify, the environment, shipping and infrastructure have to be taken into account.
+Nevertheless, there are very many places worldwide, where this sustainable renewable energy can be extracted.

 It is quite possible to identify a number of promising locations for the application of RED.
 These are remote places that are not connected to the electricity grid but where fresh and salt water are available.
 Examples are the vast areas of coastline in far eastern Russia on the Sea of Japan and numerous islands in Oceania, as well as low-lying delta areas.
 This will also provide populations in these "difficult" areas with reliable, renewable energy.